LNTUORG/Index/README.md

 If you don't want your private email for business use, you can ask me for an organization email like `yourname@lntu.org`, in fact you can apply for any prefix if nothing changes -- **DO NOT BREAK THE LAW**, and you are free.

+The web control address is https://mail.lntu.org, you can login with your username and password.

 ## Push introduce to the below list

 First, when you contact us, we will invite you to this project, then you are a member of this project.